Typestate via Revocable Capabilities: Data Availability Statement

-\begin{acks} This work was supported in part by NSF award 2348334 and an Augusta faculty startup package, as well as gifts from Meta, Google, Microsoft, and VMware.
-We thank our readers for valuable feedbacks on this draft. \end{acks}
+\begin{acks} We thank anonymous reviewers for their valuable feedback.
+This work was supported in part by \grantsponsor{NSF}{NSF}{} award \grantnum{NSF}{2348334} and an Augusta University faculty startup package, as well as gifts from Meta, Google, Microsoft, and VMware. \end{acks}